The best sales to shop today: Brooklinen, Ember, Misen and more | CNN Underscored

 • Browse gorgeous handmade leather goods at M.Gemi, then use the exclusive code 20CNN for 20% off anything that catches your eye.

-• A refurbished Blink outdoor security camera helps you monitor your property for peace of mind at any time — and you can get 2 cameras for $60 right now.
+• A refurbished Blink outdoor security camera helps you monitor your property for peace of mind at any time — and you can get two cameras for $60 right now.

 • A bunch of Fitbit trackers are on sale at Amazon, so it’s a great time to pick one up for any fitness goals you might have.